helpermethod/idiomatic-groovy/README.md

 }
 ```

-* Applying a function to every element in a list
+* Applying a function to every element of a list

 ```groovy
 // bad